Measures of Spread Concepts

 Interquartile Range (IQR)

-The range of the middle 50% of data, calculated as $Q_3 - Q_1$.
-It measures spread while ignoring extreme values.
+The interquartile range (IQR) is the range of the middle 50% of data, calculated as $Q_3 - Q_1$.
+It measures spread while ignoring the top and bottom 25% of values, making it resistant to outliers.

 "IQR focuses on where most of the data lives, ignoring the extremes.
 If regular range is how far the outliers stretched, IQR is how wide the main crowd is.
 More resistant to outliers than range."